Local

 A ruptured gas line has caused part of Leestown Road to close Wednesday afternoon.

-The exit ramps to Leestown Road from New Circle Road are also shut down, according to Lexington Emergency Management.
-There was no timeline provided of when the road might reopen.
+The exit ramps to Leestown Road from New Circle Road were also shut down, according to Lexington Emergency Management.
+The closure was expected to be in effect until approximately 6 p.m., but the road reopened around 4:15 p.m.

 The area was already hampered with traffic congestion due to an ongoing construction project.
 Crews are converting the Leestown-New Circle Road interchange into a double-crossover diamond, an interchange with two signalized intersections where traffic crosses over to the left side of the roadway, then back to the right as it exits.